cyberrangecz/docs/docs/installation-guide/platform-components.md

 Stores unique answers for each sandbox under the specific identifier.
 Answers are generated during the allocation of the sandbox, and then they are requested by [Training Service](#training-service) when evaluating a submitted answer of the trainee for a particular level.

 ### Training Feedback Service
-Provides data necessary to visualize the feedback in the form of three types of graphs: summary, reference, trainee.
-The creation of the graphs is conditioned by semantical and syntax analysis of the commands executed during the training.
-Commands are then compared against the reference solution, and the data for respective graphs are generated.
-A detailed description of the graphs can be found in the section [Visualizations for Linear Training](../user-guide-basic/training-agenda/visualizations/visualizations-for-linear.md).
+(Obsolete) Provided data necessary to visualize the feedback in the form of three types of graphs: summary, reference, trainee.
+Currently, the graphs with their dependecies are being reconstructed, so their presence in the portal is hidden.

 ### Adaptive Training Service